 In addition to dangerous drops to the ground below, ironworkers may also suffer injuries from dropped tools, broken scaffolding, and building structures, or other construction materials falling from above.

 In mid-2016 a member of Local Ironworkers 222 was killed by being struck in the head by a catwalk when a rigging device failed.
 Earlier in the year, a Nebraska ironworker was hit by a 500-pound steel beam at a zoo construction site but luckily lived.

 Construction sites are undoubtedly dangerous places, and workers should be alert to falling objects.
 But where an employer has created the hazard, employees should not suffer.
 If the management disregarded employee safety, did not supply workers with proper sheathes or safety equipment, or provided dangerous or defective equipment, rigging gear, or products without proper safety labels, they are likely liable for the injury which results.

 Other Construction Injuries

-As if dangers lurking above and below weren't enough risk, ironworkers may also suffer from any number of other on-the-job construction accidents which injure workers, including: heavy machinery accidents and electrical accidents.
+As if dangers lurking above and below weren’t enough risk, ironworkers may also suffer from any number of other on-the-job construction accidents which can injure workers, including: heavy machinery accidents and electrical accidents.
 If you have questions about these or other construction injuries, please visit our Construction Accidents Page.